gnuarmeclipse/gnuarmeclipse.github.io-source/pages/home.md

 ## Let us know if you enjoyed it!

-We definitely enjoyed working on the project; if you successfully installed GNU ARM Eclipse and enjoyed using it, please let us know; here are some advices:
+We definitely enjoyed working on the project!
+If you successfully installed **GNU ARM Eclipse** and enjoyed using it, please let us know; here are some advices:

-* the best praise would be to **donate** - if you want to speed up development and more great features to be added in future versions, please consider donnating; any contribution, small or generous, will be highly appreciated;
+* the best way to praise us would be to **donate** - if you want to speed up development and future versions to include more and more great features, please consider donnating; any contribution, small or generous, will be highly appreciated;
-* go to the project [Facebook page](https://www.facebook.com/gnuarmeclipse) and **Like** the project, write your opinion on the project wall, or share any of the posts and pages with your friends;
+* go to the project [Facebook page](https://www.facebook.com/gnuarmeclipse) and click the **Like** button, write your opinion on the visitor posts wall, or share any of the web posts and pages with your friends;
 * star the project using the [GitHub Stars](https://github.com/gnuarmeclipse/plug-ins/stargazers);
 * write a short review in the main [SourceForge Project](http://sourceforge.net/projects/gnuarmeclipse) page.